nfosci/input-fetcher-dropdown/README.md

 **displayFormat**

 This provides for some simple formatting of the dropdown.
 The fields are wrapped in the double percent symbols.
+*Note that %%image%% will convert into an image tag with the image data as the source.*

 **displayData**